hayfa-snen/We-connect-Africa/README.md

 ## Smart contracts:
-There are two smart contracts, both stored in the `contracts.sol` file and lightly commented:
+There are 3 smart contracts, all stored in the `contracts.sol` file and lightly commented:

 1- bankContract: